 The nodes of the IP-fabric with KVM virtualization must have AlmaLinux 8, with LXD virtualization — Ubuntu 20.04.

 - Configure BGP sessions for each cluster node on the RR equipment: specify the IP addresses of nodes and numbers of autonomous BGP systems in the settings.
+Maximum number of BGP sessions is 32.

 Example of configuration